Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 ## Callback support

-When scaling out an endpoint using the RabbitMQ transport, each instance of the endpoint will consume messages from the same shared broker queue.
-This works in most scenarios because any instance can handle any incoming message.
-However, this is not true for callback messages, which need to be handled by the instance that requested the callback.
+When scaling out an endpoint using the RabbitMQ transport, any of the endpoint instances can consume messages from the same shared broker queue.
+However, this behavior can cause problems when dealing with callback messages because the reply message for the callback needs to go to the specific instance that requested the callback.

 ### Versions 3 and below